He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

 Have you ever tried to explain away why you didn’t, couldn’t, shouldn’t or just wouldn’t do something?

 These are all subtle signs that signify you are living a life of excuses.
 And these excuses subsequently prevent you from living to your full potential.

-Excuses are rationalizations we make to ourselves about people, events and circumstances.
-They are invented reasons we create to defend our behavior, to neglect taking a particular kind of action, or simply as a means of negating responsibility.
-Excuses are in essence a means of placing blame OF an internal problem ON an external condition.
+Excuses are rationalizations we make to ourselves about people, events, and circumstances.
+They are invented reasons we create to defend our behavior, to postpone taking action or simply as a means of neglecting responsibility.

 There are many reasons why people make excuses.
-In fact everyone has different reasons for making them.
-However, when it boils down to it, we only make excuses for the following main reasons:
+In fact, everyone has a variety of reasons for making them.
+However, we mostly only make excuses for the following key reasons: